Kohinoor (2015 film): Critical reception

 Malayala Manorama rated 2.75 out of 5 stars and concluded "Kohinoor is a fun-filled thriller and has all the elements of an entertainer, with a pinch of romance, friendship and wicked twists" and gave special mention to cinematography and lead performances especially for Indrajith's screen presence and dialogue delivery.

-Filmibeat.com rated 2.5 out of 5 stars and described as "A well-packed entertainer with the right elements of humour, thrill and nostalgia", giving special mention to Indrajith's performance, also cinematography, editing, art and costumes which helps to create the ambience of the 80s.
+Filmibeat.com rated 2.5 out of 5 stars and described it as "A well-packed entertainer with the right elements of humour, thrill and nostalgia", giving special mention to Indrajith's performance, also cinematography, editing, art and costumes which help create the ambience of the 80s.
 Indiaglitz rated 3 out of 5 stars and wrote "It has a liner narration and what would stead the movie in good stead is the comic touch throughout.
 'Kohinoor' has been able to make it till the far end and not flatter halfway".

 The Hindu stated "The proceedings before interval, which focusses on the planning of the heist, are marked by aimlessness.
 Things pick up post-interval especially in the long sequence set inside the textile shop.
 The quick twists and turns come together in the end to make an average heist movie in the end".